-6 If the authority decides to impose a financial penalty on the person, it must give the person a notice (a "final notice") imposing that penalty.
-7 The final notice must require the penalty to be paid within the period of 28 days beginning with the day after that on which the 5 notice was given.
-8 The final notice must set out the date on which the final notice is served, the amount of the financial penalty, the reasons for imposing the penalty, 10 (c) information about how to pay the penalty, (d) the period for payment of the penalty, (e) information about rights of appeal, and (f) the consequences of failure to comply with the notice.
-Withdrawal or amendment of notice 15 (1) A local housing authority may at any time withdraw a notice of intent or final notice, or (b) reduce the amount specified in a notice of intent or final (2) The power in sub-paragraph (1) is to be exercised by giving notice 20 in writing to the person to whom the notice was given.
-Appeals A person to whom a final notice is given may appeal to the First-tier Tribunal against - (a) the decision to impose the penalty, or 25 the amount of the penalty.
-(2) An appeal under this paragraph must be brought within the period of 28 days beginning with the day after that on which the final notice was given.
-(3) If a person appeals under this paragraph, the final notice is 30 suspended until the appeal is finally determined, withdrawn or abandoned.
-(4) An appeal under this paragraph - (a) is to be a re-hearing of the local housing authority's decision, 35 may be determined having regard to matters of which the authority was unaware.
+- withdraw a notice of intent or final notice, or (a) - (b) reduce the amount specified in a notice of intent or final notice. - (2) The power in sub-paragraph (1) is to be exercised by giving notice 20 in writing to the person to whom the notice was given.

-(5) On an appeal under this paragraph the First-tier Tribunal may confirm, vary or cancel the final notice.
+- A person to whom a final notice is given may appeal to the First-tier 10 (1) Tribunal against - - (a) the decision to impose the penalty, or - the amount of the penalty. (b) - (2) An appeal under this paragraph must be brought within the period of 28 days beginning with the day after that on which the final notice was given. - (3) If a person appeals under this paragraph, the final notice is 30 suspended until the appeal is finally determined, withdrawn or abandoned. - (4) An appeal under this paragraph - (a) is to be a re-hearing of the local housing authority's decision, but - may be determined having regard to matters of which the (b) authority was unaware. - (5) On an appeal under this paragraph the First-tier Tribunal may confirm, vary or cancel the final notice.